-Judges must consider many factors when making these decisions, such as income, the children’s ages, unusual financial needs or medical costs, and what is in the best interests of the children.
-Other factors include length of the marriage, contributions to education costs, assets, liabilities, and any marital misconduct.
-These factors can also influence the division of marital property.
+When ex-spouses cannot come to an agreement, judges must consider many factors when making these decisions, such as income, the children’s ages, unusual financial needs or medical costs, and the best interests of the children.
+All factors mentioned can also influence the division of marital property.
 In Pennsylvania, assets are divided on an equitable basis, which is not necessarily a 50/50 split.
-If you have any concerns pertaining to equitable distribution or the divorce process, contact a local divorce lawyer right away.

 At Freedman & Lorry, P.C., we offer divorce mediation services for ex-spouses who need to work through many issues to get divorced.
 Some simply cannot come to an agreement without arguing, and there are others that will have a difficult time talking about certain issues.

 Our lawyers are experts in the field of family law, and we can help clients make the right decisions for everyone involved.
 We make sure each conversation remains civil to prevent arguments, and we will record any agreements that have been made.
 After we have mediated these agreements, we will add those agreements to the divorce filing.